Majjigiprajwal/EpiRecipes/README.md

 5. **Run the Backend:**
    - Ensure you are in the backend directory and the virtual environment is activated.
+   - Makesure you have ingest the data before starting the server.
    - Start the Flask application:
      ```bash
      python app.py